 Jump aboard a boat and travel down the Yalu River, the river that separates China and the DPRK.
 This will give you fantastic photo opportunities to take of North Korea and the destroyed original Friendship Bridge that was built by the Japanese and then destroyed by the Americans during the Korean War.

 After disembarking from the boat, now is your chance to walk along the destroyed Friendship Bridge and see the Chinese propaganda.

 Stroll around the river front before heading to check out the views into North Korea, as well as some Korean souvenirs

-For dinner we’ll dig into Dandong’s famous BBQ dishes for dinner!
+For dinner, we’ll dig into Dandong’s famous BBQ dishes.